 - Directors of information technology, information systems, or informatics

 - Vice presidents of information technology, information systems, or informatics

 Previous programs contained participants from diverse backgrounds and positions from organizations which range in size from 25 employees to over 10,000.

-- Twenty-two percent of past participants are from outside the United States
+- More than 25 percent of past participants are from outside the United States

-- Hospitals, health centers, governmental agencies, insurance companies, and educational services all participated in this leadership program
+- Hospitals, health centers, governmental agencies, insurance companies, and educational services have all been represented at this program

-- Participants represented positions including senior leadership, IT and medical directors, physicians, information technology staff, and others
+- Participants held positions including the C-Suite, IT and medical directors, physicians, information technology staff, and others

-Faculty members represent nine states and provinces and come from top academic institutions, hospitals, and consulting firms from around the country including:
+Faculty members have come from top academic institutions, hospitals, and consulting firms from around the country including:

 - Banner Health